 There is a new toddlerplay area right next to the cafe which has recently opened and there are still some swings and other play equipment behing the ticket machine block.
 There’s not as much of a playground as there was before the transformation, but the play trail more than makes up for that.

 There are two main grass areas where the kids can run around and there are some amazing trees for climbing.
-There are various BBQs and the pre-bookable ones are now available as well.
-Click this link to book (£68 per session).
-If you want a free BBQ and it’s a nice day you’re better off getting there early.
+These bits are perfect for a picnic.
 Right next to the BBQ area there is a section of predominantly pine trees which means the ground is pretty clear.
 This is a clear favourite for the kids to run around in and they’re easy to keep an eye on from the grass.

 What else is there to do at Wendover Woods?

 There are regular children’s trails, usually Julia Donaldson based.
 Can you find the giant wooden Gruffalo?
 From October 2019 the trail has been replaced by a Shaun the Sheep glow trail.
 There will be a new trail in the summer though.
 I’ll be doing a review of the newest trail at Wendover Woods as soon as it opens.